 It is far too common to see errors on score cards where, for example, the player recorded 6 for 3 on a par 5 where he gets 2 strokes, but the marker wrote down 5 for 3 as they are used to getting only 1 stroke.
 In this case the player would be disqualified as they signed a card with a lower strokes taken score.
 If the error is not detected the player gets 4 points and unfairly beats someone else.

 If, however, the marker records 6 when the player has 5, then the 6 will be counted and the player will have a lower Stableford score.
 Refer Rule 3.3b.

-This is why we plead with all players to forget about Stableford points or Par, and simply compare STROKES TAKEN on a hole by hole basis for every hole, before submitting the score card.
-Recording the Stableford points or Par result on the card is helpful for you to know how you are going, but is for your information only, and has no relevance to the official score recorded.
+This is why we plead with all players to compare STROKES TAKEN on a hole by hole basis for every hole, as well as Stableford points before submitting the score card.
+Recording the Stableford points or Par result on the card is helpful for you to know how you are going, and helps the Pro Shop identify errors when the points on the card differ from the computer.

 Since the Pro Shop staff have been taking cards for score entry, instead of requiring players to use the touch screen to enter their hole by hole scores, the error rate has increased, and can be as high as 15% or more.
 This is unacceptable and unfair to all players.
 It is the responsibility of every player and their marker to accurately record scores and to check these scores before submitting the score card.

 Please help the Pro Shop staff by checking the STROKES TAKEN on each hole with your marker.